DOCA Backward Compatibility Policy

 Source Compatibility

-As described in section "DOCA SDK Versioning", DOCA SDK is source compatible across minor and patch versions.
-However, across major version, APIs can be changed, deprecated, or removed (see the lifecycle stages under section "DOCA SDK API Backwards Compatibility").
-Therefore, an application that compiles successfully on an older major DOCA SDK version may require changes to compile against a newer major version.
+As outlined in section "DOCA SDK Versioning", DOCA SDK maintains source compatibility across minor and patch versions.
+However, major version updates may introduce API changes, deprecations, or removals (refer to "DOCA SDK API Backward Compatibility" for details on API lifecycle stages).
+As a result, an application that compiles successfully with an older major version may require modifications to compile against a newer major version.

 Binary Compatibility

-Binary compatibility guarantees that a program dynamically linked against a given DOCA SDK library (
+Binary compatibility ensures that a program dynamically linked to a given DOCA SDK library (

-DOCA SDK API has a versioned C-style application binary interface (ABI) which guarantees binary compatibility across both minor and major versions.
-This means that upgrading the DOCA SDK package installed on a system to a newer version always supports existing applications and their functions.
+DOCA SDK provides a versioned C-style application binary interface (ABI) that maintains binary compatibility across both minor and major versions.
+This guarantees that upgrading the installed DOCA SDK version does not break existing applications.

 Behavioral Compatibility